-Utilizing precise design and manufacturing tolerances and a metal construction, the Pro Riser MK1 adds ease and stability to your camera scanning outfit, all while retaining a small footprint.
+Utilizing precise design and manufacturing tolerances and a metal construction, the Basic Riser and Pro Riser add ease and stability to your camera scanning outfit, all while retaining a small footprint.

 All metal construction and solid 15x13” base provides security and ease of use during film digitization.

 A T8 lead screw provides height adjustment, allowing you to quickly focus on the negative.
 If you’re using a manual lens, you can even set it to 1:1 and use this mechanism to precisely find focus on the grain.